zimmre/sonar-stash/README.md

 **Include Vicinity Issues Range** (sonar.stash.include.vicinity.issues.range): Specifies in which area (in lines) around the current diff issues should be reported

+**Excluded Rules** (sonar.stash.exclude.rules): Comma separated list of rules for which no comments should be created.

 ![Screenshot SonarQube plugin](resources/Sonar-plugin-approver.PNG)

 **Stash tasks severity threshold** (sonar.stash.task.issue.severity.threshold): SonarQube is able to create tasks for all issues with a severity higher to the threshold.
 By default, this feature is deactivated (threshold: NONE).